PeteyChan/SimpleECS/README.md

                                       // callbacks registered with world.OnSet()
                                       // setting the entity's string component
                                       // will change the entity's ToString() value

+world.Destroy();  // when your done with a world, destroy it to free up it's resourcess
+                  // This will automatically destroy all entities in that world
 ```
 Anything that can be put into a list can be a component.
 Only one component of each type can be associated with an entity,